ascend4/ascend4/A4SQP_C_API.md

   gradient, and Jacobian at a candidate physical `x` vector, then refresh the numeric view.
 - `A4SqpVectorLineSearchOps.accepted`: optional accepted-step bookkeeping,
-  currently used for BFGS updates.
+  currently used to notify adapters that the core accepted a step so they can pass the old/new gradient data to the core-owned BFGS model.
 - `A4SqpCoreStepOps.prepare_hessian`: prepare the step Hessian from the selected frontend/backend source.
 - `A4SqpCoreStepOps.solve_qp`: solve the assembled QP, currently with HiGHS.
-- `A4SqpCoreStepOps.after_qp_solve`: optional multiplier/filter bookkeeping.
+- `A4SqpCoreStepOps.after_qp_solve`: optional multiplier and diagnostic
+  bookkeeping.
 - `A4SqpCoreStepOps.shrink_trust`: update frontend-owned trust/status
   bookkeeping and report diagnostics.